-Trump calls for 'tough' immigration reform after report of caravan with Central Americans heading to US
+Trump declares 'NO MORE' DACA deal after report of caravan with Central Americans heading to US

 “Once they [the migrants] enter the country, even if we [border patrol agents] are standing at the border with our hands out saying, ‘Don’t enter, don’t enter,’ all they have to do is cross one foot into the border and we have to take them into custody,” Judd said.
 “If they ask for asylum or say I fear to go back to my country, then we have to process them under ‘credible fear’ which allows them to be released into our country.”

-It’s unclear when the hundreds of migrants will be arriving to the U.S. border.
+It’s unclear when the hundreds of migrants will be arriving at the U.S. border.
 Some of those who are traveling with the caravan are planning to stay in Mexico.